 Falls of Falloch

-In May of 2025, while visiting the Falls of Falloch, I witnessed the effects of an extended dry spell in Scotland.
-Far less water than usual was cascading over the rocky edge into the dark basin below.
-On this warm day, the basin served as a natural pool for a few fearless young lads – just as it once did for the legendary outlaw Rob Roy.
-By the time the scene had quietened down, I had plenty of time to explore the surroundings and scout for interesting angles.
+In May 2025, the Falls of Falloch showed me first-hand what a prolonged dry spell can do to Scotland.
+Considerably less water than usual was cascading over the rocky edge into the dark basin below.
+On this warm day, the basin was serving as a natural pool for a group of fearless young lads.
+Just as it once did for the legendary outlaw Rob Roy.
+Until the scene calmed down, I had plenty of time to study the surroundings and look for interesting angles.

-As long as a waterfall doesn’t dry up into a trickle, even low water levels can have their advantages.
-During my visit, for instance, there was no spray swirling through the air.
-As a result, the photographs appear very clear and free of distracting reflections.
-With wildly roaring waterfalls, the immediate surroundings can sometimes appear slightly blurred.
-This is caused by the large number of water droplets in the air, which also do not spare filters or the camera.
-Fortunately, this problem did not exist at the Falls of Falloch.
+As long as a waterfall doesn’t dwindle to a mere trickle, low water can actually have its advantages.
+During my visit, for instance, there was no spray swirling through the air, which meant the shots came out clear and free of unwanted reflections.
+The immediate surroundings of a thundering waterfall can sometimes look slightly hazy, caused by the countless water droplets in the air that unfortunately don’t spare filters or camera lenses either.
+Fortunately, this wasn’t a problem at the Falls of Falloch.

-When composing the photograph, I incorporated much of the waterfall’s surroundings.
-I was fascinated by the clearly defined layers of the dark pool, the craggy rock face and the partly sunlit forest.
-I placed the waterfall centrally in the frame as a unifying element.
+When composing my shots, I incorporated a lot of the surroundings of the waterfall.
+What fascinated me were the clearly defined layers: the dark basin, the rugged rock face, and the partly sun-dappled woodland.
+I placed the waterfall in the center of the frame as a unifying element.
 Although it is constantly in motion, it acts as a haven of calm amidst this multi-layered landscape.

 Location